ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 This feature provides several benefits:

 1. **Improved Diff Quality**: When adding or removing items in a list, having a trailing comma means only the relevant lines are changed in version control systems, reducing the noise in diffs and making reviews easier.

 2. **Ease of Code Modification**: Developers can add new elements to the end of a list without having to modify the previous last line, which reduces the likelihood of syntax errors.

 3. **Consistency in Formatting**: When generating code automatically or formatting lists in a specific way, leading and trailing commas can simplify the process.

+4. **Use a different style of coding**: Extra commas allow for different styles to write code.

+5. **Simplicity of conditional meta-programming**: Extra commas allow to write much simpler code when conditional meta-programming is used.

 History